-On December 19, 2013 we entered into the Credit Agreement which was amended in January 2015 and on December 29, 2017, with Lenders for a US\$25 million secured term loan.
+On December 19, 2013 we entered into the Credit Agreement which was amended in January 2015 and on December 29, 2017 with Lenders for a US\$25 million secured term loan.
 A first tranche loan of US\$15,000,000 was drawn on December 2013 and we elected not to draw down the additional US\$10,000,000.
-The term loan was repaid in November 2018.
-The term loan had a maturity date of July 1, 2019 and bore interest at 10.5% per annum.
-Interest payments were due quarterly over the term of the term loan and, other than as described elsewhere herein, we were not required to make payments of principal for amounts outstanding under the term loan until the Maturity Date.
-Subject to certain exceptions, the term loan was secured by substantially all of our assets, including our intellectual property.
-For further details, see Notes to Consolidated Financial Statements-Summary of Significant Accounting Policies - Borrowings - Athyrium Credit Agreement.
+The term loan has a maturity date of July 1, 2019 and bears interest at 10.5% per annum.
+Interest payments are due quarterly over the term of the term loan and, other than as described elsewhere herein, we are not required to make payments of principal for amounts outstanding under the term loan until the Maturity Date.
+Subject to certain exceptions, the term loan is secured by substantially all of our assets, including our intellectual property.
+For further details, see Notes to Consolidated Financial Statements - Summary of Significant Accounting Policies - Borrowings - Athyrium Credit Agreement.